-So ensure you write gender-inclusive job descriptions.
-With a more inclusive job ad, you’ll attract more and better applicants and this will lessen your sourcing time (and also your time to fill).
+So, try to ensure you write gender-inclusive job descriptions.
+With a more inclusive job ad, you’ll attract more and better applicants and this will reduce your sourcing time (and eventually your time to hire).

-Tip: Textio can be a great help in writing
+Tip: Textio, an augmented writing tool, can be a great help in writing

 10. Make interviewing quick (you need to prepare for interviewing too!)

 Delays in scheduling interviews directly add to your time to hire.
-With most companies conducting at least 3 rounds of interviews, the time to schedule interviews offers a lot of scope for improvement.
+With most companies conducting at least 3 rounds of interviews, the time to schedule interviews usually offers a lot of room for improvement.

-Using an automated interview scheduling tool will save you time here.
+Using an automated interview scheduling tool will save you time.
 Also, schedule all the interviews rapidly as delays between interviews frustrate a number of applicants and degrade the overall candidate experience.

-In addition to moving the applicants quickly between interviews, prepare yourself for interviews.
-Robert Half, a recruiting influencer, suggest the following 5 ways to prepare for an interview:
+In addition to moving the applicants quickly between interviews, prepare yourself for those interviews.
+Robert Half, a recruiting influencer, suggests the following 5 ways to prepare for an interview: